JohannesNiemelainen/LocalElections2021/README.md

 ## Summary

 The aim of the project is to predict Finnish local elections (kuntavaalit) in April 2021 without polling data.
 Kuntavaalit is actually not a single election, rather ~300 elections in Finland.
-I will use both KNN and linear regression to compare the accuracy of different methods.

 ## Background